skuzu7/skuzu7/README.md

 ## Details

-- 🌱 I'm improving my habillities with Javascript and Python
+- 🌱 I'm improving my habillities.
 - 🤗 I like to experience new learnings and collaborate with knowledge sharing